 The Per-STA Profile Subelements field contains zero or more Per-STA Profile subelements as defined in 9.4.2.295b.2 (Basic variant Multi-Link element).
 Each Per-STA Profile subelement starts with a Per-STA Control field as defined in 9.4.2.295b.2 (Basic variant Multi-Link element).

-Presence of other fields and/or elements is TBD.
+A Per-STA Profile subelement includes a (Extended) Request element if a non-AP STA requests partial information to an AP corresponding to the per-STA profile.
+If the (Extended) Request element is present in the Per-STA Profile subelement, the Complete Profile subfield of the Multi-Link Control field is set to 0.
+Other fields and/or elements is TBD.

 Straw Poll #1: